Killaship/cmdShell/README.md

 # cmdShell
-a command interpreter over the serial port of an Arduino. might run out of RAM
+a command interpreter over the serial port of an Arduino. might run out of RAM, probably won't work